anycoinsio/docs/src/developer/webhooks/events/deposit-expired.md

-# Deposit Completed
+# Deposit Expired

-The `Deposit Completed` webhook is triggered whenever a deposit to your AnyCoins account is confirmed by the network.
-This webhook provides immediate notification, allowing you to track incoming funds efficiently.
+The `Deposit Expired` webhook is triggered whenever a pending deposit is expired (24 hours for now).

 <div class="warning">
 Do not forget to <a href="../signature.html">check the signature</a> before processing a webhook!